 We invite Thinkers in Residence to respond to the challenge of using virtual spaces in creative and clever ways.

 What will the Thinker in Residence actually do?

 The Thinker in Residence will self-determine how they use the time and space in residence.
-This could include a weekly meet and greet with the public, hosting debates, writing one day a week, making an event or anything else that encourages exploring ideas.
-The Thinker in Residence might base themselves at Part of Things every day during their month, or just once during their month in residence.
+This could include virtual workshops, hosting chats, writing a regular blog, hosting a virtual event or anything else that encourages exploring ideas.
+Thinkers do not have to host anything live/with the public.
+It could be all you tinkering away at your computer and that is totally okay.
 Our only expectation is that the Thinker in Residence shares their learning/ideas/experience in some format towards the end of their residency.
 Some Thinkers may have big ambitious (YES) ideas they want to explore well beyond a single month – the month as Thinker at Part of Things is time to take the first steps.